-Hugh Griffin leads the firm’s appellate practice group, with more than 45 years of experience in the reviewing courts across the country.
-Over the course of his career, Hugh has handled more than 500 appeals in the Illinois Appellate Court, the Illinois Supreme Court, over 25 other state courts, and U.S. Courts of Appeals throughout the country, and has argued 47 times before the Illinois Supreme Court.
+Hugh Griffin co-chair's the firm's Appellate Practice Group, with Jacob Goldstein, and has more than 45 years of experience in the reviewing courts across the country.
+Over the course of his career, Hugh has handled more than 500 appeals in the Illinois Appellate Court, the Illinois Supreme Court, over 25 other state courts, and U.S. Courts of Appeals throughout the country, and has argued 49 times before the Illinois Supreme Court.

 Based on his 40+ years of handling all kinds of civil appeals, Hugh is able to bring fresh analysis, seasoned insight and often an innovative approach to appeal issues.